 Green finance

-Green financing facilities specifically support businesses that aim to grow while greening their operations.
-This section of the guide will help SMEs explore various green financing options ranging from debt financing, equity financing, grants, and other development financing programs.
-It is critical to note that identifying the relevant financing mechanism is highly linked to the business’s strategic plan, the type of investment support that comes with the various financing mechanisms, and the need for financing.
-It is worth exploring expert support in assessing financing offerings.
+Green financing facilities specifically support businesses that aim to grow while reducing their environmental impact through greener operations.
+This section of the guide aims to support SMEs in exploring various green financing options, including debt financing, equity financing, grants, and other development financing programs.
+It is essential to align the choice of financing mechanisms with the business’s strategic plan and specific financing needs.
+Expert support may be useful in assessing financing offerings.
+The guide's green SME stakeholder mapping section includes various entities that may offer relevant support.
+The listing includes:

-The mapping includes public information on equity-lending entities including angel investor groups, venture capital funds, and early private equity funds with a history or an interest in investing in green sectors.
-Additionally, Listing publicly available grants for the green sectors with eligibility for the Egyptian Market.
+Mapping public information on equity-financing entities, including angel investor groups, venture capital funds, and early private equity funds with a history or an interest in investing in green sectors.
+The mapping includes:

-Call for Participation: The Mapping leveraged publicly and digitally available information on various green financing products and funds, presenting data that is valid as of 31 October 2024, further support can be available by reaching out to the Climate and Environment Investment Unit (CLIEU) at the Ministry of Environment through the following email cleiu@moenv. gov.eg
+Call for Participation: The mapping leveraged publicly and digitally available information on various green financing products and funds, presenting data that is valid as of April 2025.
+Further support can be available by reaching out to the Climate and Environment Investment Unit (CLIEU) at the Ministry of Environment through the following email: cleiu@moenv.gov.eg

 Disclaimer: